 Create NFSv4 mount points on Oracle Linux as follows:

-Create a new share on the ZFS Storage 7320 appliance.
+Create a new share on the storage appliance.
 In this example, it is assumed that the new share is accessible as

 el01sn01:/export/common/patches.
 This mount point is mounted on the compute node as

 On the compute node, create a new directory as follows: